tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## IBM Security Access Manager (WebSEAL)

 IBM Security Access Manager enables businesses to more securely adopt web, mobile, and cloud technologies and simplifies user access management for employees and consumers.
 It simplifies and secures user experiences with single sign-on across applications and protects critical assets using strong multi-factor authentication and risk-based access.
 It also enables the mobile enterprise with mobile access control policies that integrate with mobile device management, mobile application development and malware detection solutions.
-Furthermore, it helps bridge the access control gap between on-
+Furthermore, it helps bridge the access control gap between on-premise and cloud environments.
+This community supported plug-in will update a Reverse Proxy’s configuration entry.

 ---